This is the ClimateCultures selection of Views from Elsewhere 2018 so far, featuring stories from a range of sources:

 The Dark Mountain Project,

-eco/art/scot/land, Edge Effects, Ensia, ENTITLE, Environmental Research Web, Eurozine,
+eco/art/scot/land, The Ecologist, Edge Effects, Electric Lit, Ensia, ENTITLE, Environmental Research Web, Eurozine,

 Hacker Noon, Humanities for the Environment, Hyperallergic